eventide-project/docs/user-guide/test-fixtures/message-metadata-fixture.md

 For more information on message metadata attributes, see the [metadata user guide](/user-guide/messages-and-message-data/metadata.md#metadata-attributes).

-## Test That the Metadata's Attributes Have Been Mutated
+## Test That the Metadata Attributes Have Been Mutated

 ``` ruby
 assert_attributes_assigned(attribute_names=nil)